S4Y78C9S/TwitterTweetFilter/README.md

 Configurations
 ========
-- configure the words list you don't want to see. (see screenshot) Add-ons -> Extensions -> TwitterTweetFilter -> Options.
+- configure words list you don't want to see.
+(Regular expression) Add-ons -> Extensions -> TwitterTweetFilter -> Options.